 This method of restoration, though it differs from current philosophies, was thought to be one of purity and accuracy.
 Both Isham and Cady were active very early in the history of architectural restoration in this country and both were very highly respected.
 In addition to being members of the American Institute of Architects, Isham was the foremost expert of his day in colonial architecture and Cady was an accomplished Rhode Island historian.
 They made sure that materials used in the reconstruction were those of seventeenth-century craftsmanship and hired Joseph H. Bullock, a specialist in early building methods, to oversee the process.

 The effect of the recreation was made complete with period reproduction furnishings.
 These include a long trestle table, a set of turned ladder back chairs and a settle for the hall, a hutch for the kitchen, and a chest and beds for the two downstairs chambers.
 These furnishings are not characteristic of what would be found in a home of such an early date and are part of the romantic recreation of Sharpe and Isham.
 Through the funding of Henry Sharpe, Isham had the opportunity to recreate a small piece of seventeenth-century Rhode Island.

 Front levation, general conditions, Clemence-Irons House, Johnston, RI, March 13, 2006.

 Becoming a Museum

 After the restoration was complete, the Sharpes opened the house to the public, and in 1947 gave it to Historic New England, then the Society for the Preservation of New England Antiquities.
-Historic New England maintains the property as a study house, open for general tours a few times a year and by appointment.
+Historic New England maintains the property as a museum, open to the public periodically throughout the year.